 Each spring the faculties of the University meet in convocation to recognize the academic achievements of individual members of the University community.
 Among others, these awards include:

-The Alumni Association Award: The gift of the Gonzaga Alumni Association to a member of the graduating class who has shown excellence in his or her field of study and involvement in University and student development, and who has created an impact on the community of Spokane.
+The Alumni Association Award: The gift of the Gonzaga Alumni Association to a member of the graduating class who has shown excellence in his or her field of study and involvement in University and student affairs, and who has created an impact on the community of Spokane.

 The William A. Garrigan, S.J., Award: The gift of the University in memory of Father Garrigan to the member of the graduating class who has achieved the highest cumulative grade point average for four years of undergraduate work at Gonzaga.